Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Berlin has a continental climate with cold winters, hot summers and mild autumn and spring seasons.
 The weather in summer (June to August) is mostly pleasant and sunny, with long days and temperatures averaging 73°F (23°C), but Berlin's climate is unpredictable and the weather can rapidly change.
 Winters (December to February) can be cold and damp, with the temperature hovering around freezing.
 Snow falls between December and March, but Berlin seldom stays covered in snow for long.
 Rain can fall all year round and it is always a good idea to have an umbrella in Berlin, no matter what the season.
 The wettest months are June and August, and the driest months on average are October and February.
 Berlin is a year-round travel destination because so much of the city's appeal lies in its cultural and historical attractions, which are fabulous regardless of the weather.
 The most popular time to visit Berlin is in the summer months when the sidewalk cafes, parks and gardens can be enjoyed to the utmost and there are numerous fun summer events.

-The city's flagship dish is the simple, yet satisfying boulette, a combination of fried meatball and hamburger, which is often accompanied by Berliner Weiße, a traditional mix of beer and juice which is well-known even beyond the city's boundaries.
-The highly popular originally developed in Berlin but made famous by the Turkish, is one the most popular fast food dishes.
-Simple German staples like beer and pretzels are also fun to sample.
+The flagship dish of Berlin is the simple yet satisfying boulette, a combination of fried meatball and hamburger often accompanied by Berliner Weiße, a traditional mix of sour beer and juice.
+The highly popular Doner Kebab from Turkish influence is one the most popular fast food dishes, while German favourites like beer and pretzels are stocked in abundance.

-Generally the central Mitte area, which also contains many of the prime tourist sights, is the best bet for eating out in Berlin.
-Brimming with a wide variety of restaurants, Oranienburger Street is a particularly good option, featuring many of the city's most popular restaurants and a great atmosphere.
+The central Mitte borough, which also contains many of the prime tourist sights, is the best bet for eating out in Berlin.
+Brimming with a wide variety of restaurants, Oranienburger Street is a particularly enticing option, featuring a buzzing atmosphere and many of the city's most popular restaurants.

 This unique restaurant serves food in completely dark rooms by blind waiters.
 The idea is that diners will concentrate more on the taste of the food if other senses are deprived, and it seems they are right.
 The unseen food is delicious and the unusual sensation of eating in the dark is novel and fun, with plenty of giggling in the restaurant.

-One of the latest 'in' places to dine in Berlin is the Dachgarten in the rooftop dome of the new futuristic Parliament building (the Reichstag).
-From the dome, in the historic centre of Berlin, there are amazing views across the city.
+One of the trendier places to dine in Berlin is the Dachgarten in the rooftop dome of the Reichstag.
+From the dome in the historic centre of Berlin, there are amazing views across the city.
 The menu is delightful too, including healthy traditional cuisine like the light fish and venison dishes.
 Reservations are vital unless you wish to join a long queue, and your best bet of getting a table is at breakfast.

 An elegant and opulent dining experience, Heising serves up high-quality French cuisine.
-All meals are served on KPM porcelain and beautifully presented.
+All meals are served on KPM porcelain and beautifully presented, from salmon tartare with fresh mango to guinea fowl with truffle essence.
 The restaurant is open daily for supper, from 7pm.
 Reservations are recommended.

-Haveli is consistently rated very highly by tourists and is a great option for those seeking out good-value Indian food.
-The restaurant is family-run, the portions extremely generous, and the food delicious.
+Haveli is consistently rated very highly by tourists and is a great option for those seeking out delicious Indian food at good value.
+It serves anything from homemade cream cheese paneer to an array of saags, kormas and vindaloos.
+The restaurant is family-run, the portions extremely generous and the food delicious.

-Emulating a Paris bistro the Weinhaus Huth is an interesting dining venue not because of its décor or a particularly outstanding menu, but because the building which houses it is the only original standing building left on the Potsdamer Platz, having survived the ravages of war and the demolition of the Berlin Wall.
-It is now surrounded by the shining new Sony centre and draws tourist interest.
+Emulating a Paris bistro, the Weinhaus Huth is an interesting dining venue not just because of its charming décor or outstanding menu.
+It's actually the only original building left on the Potsdamer Platz, having survived the ravages of war and the demolition of the Berlin Wall.
 Highlights on the menu include tarte flambee and fresh oysters.